How to style oversized t-shirts – these seven outfit formulas will help you perfectly elevate your favourite tees

 4. How to style oversized t-shirts with jeans

 If two pieces were to form a sartorial sisterhood, it would be oversized t-shirts and jeans.
 The fabrics work perfectly together for an effortless and relaxed feel.
-But that’s not to say this look can’t cut it for evening or smarter occasions too - you just need to consider the colour, fabrication and silhouette of both pieces and select the right type of jeans.
+But that’s not to say this look can’t cut it for evening or smarter occasions too - you just need to consider the colour, fabrication, and silhouette of both pieces and select the right type of jeans.

 For daytime, go as oversized as you like with your t-shirt, rolling up the sleeves to exaggerate the effect, and team with the best wide-leg jeans or boyfriend jeans in mid to light washes (think stone blue through to white).

 When it comes to how to style oversized t-shirts for the evening, on the other hand, this requires a slightly more structured silhouette and darker tones.
 Ideally, your t-shirt should be more subtly oversized (think one or two sizes up from your regular size) rather than all-out baggy.
-Looking for silk jersey fabrics for added luxe and tuck your oversized tee into tapered straight jeans or your best skinny jeans in black or indigo and finish with a pair of on-trend heeled mules.
+Look for silk jersey fabrics for added luxe and tuck your oversized tee into tapered straight jeans or your best skinny jeans in black or indigo, and finish with a pair of on-trend heeled mules.

 6. How to style oversized t-shirts with skirts